dotnet/csharplang/proposals/span-safety.md

 - ref-like types must be readonly.

-This is basically follows from the previous "only pass by read-only references" rule when applied to "this" inside members of ref-like types.
+This basically follows from the previous "only pass by read-only references" rule when applied to "this" inside members of ref-like types.

 ## not all `ref-like` variables are safe to return. ##